 Estuary Perch local fish species facts and Limits.
 Ep’s are a great surface sports fish often mistaken with the Australian Bass.
-These guys have been heavily stocked in recent years to align with our 10 million by 2022 which is great news for local anglers.
+They are enjoyable to catch with lures and ultra light spinning gear and hit lures really hard.
+Estuary perch have been heavily stocked in recent years.
+This will only increase due to state government initiatives to align with our 10 million by 2022 which is great news for local anglers.
 This means they can be found in many rivers, lakes and estuaries across the state.
-EP’s love structure and rock walls and targeting them with ultra light gear with surface styles lures is an amazing form of fishing.
+EP’s love structure and rock walls and targeting them with ultralight gear with surface styles lures is an amazing form of fishing.

-Surface lures between 35mm and 70mm are ideal.
+When targeting estuary perch with pres we recommend surface lures between 35mm and 70mm.
 Start with small poppers, surface minnows and pencil lures.
-You will also catch them with grub style soft plastics with a very light jig head and shallow diving hard body lures and vibes.
+You will also catch them using curl tail, paddle tail and minnow imitation soft plastics with a very light jig head.
+Shallow diving hard body lures, spinners and vibes also work well.

-Fishing for EP’s requires finesse and control to target structure.
-Therefore your best option is an ultra light fishing combo.
+Fishing for EP’s requires finesse and control to the target structure.
+Therefore your best option is an ultralight fishing combo.
 We recommend a 1-3 or 2-4 kilo graphite spin rod around 7 foot in length.
-Coupled with a 1000 or 2000 size reel spooled with 4 pound line and roughly a rod length of 6 pound fluorocarbon leader.
+Coupled with a 1000 or 2000 size reel spooled with 4 pound line and roughly a rod length of 6-pound fluorocarbon leader.

 When bait fishing uses a 2-4 kilo rod that’s around 7 foot in length.
 Coupled with a 2500 size reel either a float or small running sinker to a swivel and very fine leader.

 Maribyrnong river, Bemm River, Werribee River, Melton Reservoir, Albert Park,